 Can People Enter the Kingdom of God After Being Forgiven Their Sins?

 By Yang Jing

-Most of the brothers and sisters in the Lord believe: The Lordhas absolved our sins through our faith, and we are no longer of sin because the Lord has sanctified us, so that we are qualified to enter the heavenly kingdom.
+Most of brothers and sisters in the Lord believe: The Lordhas absolved our sins through our faith, and we are no longer of sin because the Lord has sanctified us, so we are qualified to enter the heavenly kingdom.
 Well, is this view correct?
 Is it based on the Lord’s words?

 What Truths Do We Need to Seek to Eliminate Our Sinful Nature?